SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 Now, you also introduce the business partner field in the UI.
 For this you need to perform the following steps:

-- You add a label for the columns in the result list table as well as in the object page by adding a title annotation.
+- Add a label for the columns in the result list table as well as in the object page by adding a title annotation
-- You add the business partner as a line item to include it as a column in the result list.
+- Add the business partner as a line item to include it as a column in the result list
-- You add the business partner as a field to a field group, which makes it appear in a form on the object page.
+- Add the business partner as a field to a field group, which makes it appear in a form on the object page

 All this happens in the cds file that has all the UI annotations.

-1. Open the ```srv/risks-service-ui.cds``` file.
+1. Open the ```srv/risks-service-ui.cds``` file
 2. Uncomment the following parts:

 ```javascript